PavanRangani/docs/docs/prd/legal-entities/associated-entities.md

 ## Overview

 While looking at the Entity tasks or Entity Tax Status tab, we want to show the data of related entities.
-Related entities means entities which are associated with given Individuals.
+Related entities means entities that are associated with given Individuals.

-While looking at the Entity tasks or Entity status(Tax) data of Individuals, we want to show the data of their family members like Children, Father, Mother.
-Also when Children becomes Adults, we don't want to show their data.
-So system allows to manually select association.
-Clarius team will define the association and system will use that to pull data of associated entities.
+While looking at the Entity tasks or Entity status(Tax) data of Individuals, we want to show the data of their family members like Children, Fathers, and Mothers.
+Also when Children become Adults, we don't want to show their data.
+So system allows to manual selection of associations.
+Clarius team will define the association and the system will use that to pull data of associated entities.

-Association can be defined only for Individual and Joint.
+Association can be defined only for individuals and Joints.

-Sometimes Individuals are single,so association will be defined at Individual level.
-When Individual is part of any Joint, association will be only defined at the Joint level.
-There won't be any own association of Individual in such case.
+Sometimes Individuals are single, so association will be defined at the Individual level.
+When an Individual is part of any Joint, the association will be only defined at the Joint level.
+There won't be any association of Individuals in such a case.

 ## System Rule

-- If Individual is single (Not associated with Joint), shows own association.
+- If the Individual is single (Not associated with Joint), show their own association.
-- If Individual is associated in any Joint, shows association of Joint.
+- If the Individual is associated in any Joint, shows the association of Joint.
-- Suppose Individual is single, so it will have its own association defined.
-Now Joint is created for that Individual, so now own association of that Individual won't be used anymore.
-System will only use association of Joint.
+- Suppose the Individual is single, so it will have its own association defined.
+Now Joint is created for that Individual, so own association of that Individual won't be used anymore.
+System will only use the association of Joints.

 ## UX Rules

-- Associated Entities tab is applicable only for Individual and Joint.
+- Associated Entities tab is applicable only to Individuals and Joints.
 - By default shows only associated entities.
 Shows one toggle switch `Show Associated Entities`.
-By default its ON.
-To see all entities, user can make that switch OFF.
+By default it's ON.
+To see all entities, the user can make that switch OFF.
-- Show proper message when the entity has no associated entity avaialble.
+- Show proper message when the entity has no associated entity available.
 (In case of when the current entity is also marked as Deceased or Terminated or Archived)
 - Records are grouped by Entity type in order of Individual, Joint, Partnership, Foundation, Estate and Trust.
-Under Each group records are alphabetically sorted by name.
+Under Each group, records are alphabetically sorted by name.
 - Column name
     - Common Columns
         - Name
-        - Associted:
+        - Associated:
             - The default value will be set to `False`.
 If the user wants to add an association, set its value to `Yes`.
             - Current entity is always shown enable in this tab and no way to disable that associated.
-For Joint, both Individuals of the Joint are auto associated.
+For Joint, both Individuals of the Joint are auto-associated.
 No way to disable that association.
-            - System shows lock icon for that.
-On hover, shows tooltip message.
+            - System shows a lock icon for that.
+On hover, shows a tooltip message.
     - Individual
         - Spouse
         - Children